I should not talk so much about myself if there were anybody else whom I knew as well. -Thoreau

 A little bit about me: I’m almost 6 feet tall.
 I cut off all my bangs.
-I drink lots of iced coffee from McDonalds.
-I collect quotes and I’m obsessed with organizing.
-I love to read memoirs and I love to make stuff.
+I love to read memoirs.
+I love to scavenge.
+I love to paint.
+I love to make stuff.
 I love to explore.
 I love chickens and rescuing dogs.
 I’m a cancer survivor.

 First of all, don’t be fooled by all pretty pictures you see on my blog….my life is far from perfect.
 I struggled with a lot of things in my 20s.
 I had severe anxiety and panic attacks.
 I struggled with ADHD and social anxiety for almost 20+ years.
 I’ve lived through years of eating disorders and alcohol abuse.
 It took me a long time to unlearn a lot of things.
-Oh, and I’ve had cancer…and now I’m navigating the world of infertility.
+Oh, and I’ve had cancer…and I’ve navigated the world of infertility.
 But I wouldn’t change a thing……I know everyone says that…but it’s true: anyone who is the least bit interesting has a past.
 I’m not saying I’m interesting….but I do have a story to tell.

 The one big turning point for me in my life is when I learned to embrace “the dark side”…..and I did that through journaling.
 It became a new addiction.
 I would be on a corporate jet with CEOs of billion dollar companies and I had no problem pulling out my journal and crayons to write down a quote or something I wanted to remember. (yes CRAYONS) I glued bits and pieces of my life into notebooks trying to sort things out and figure out who I was.
 I turned sadness, anxiety, insecurity, addiction and anger into a creative process.
 I collected questions, random facts, quotes, people, words, receipts, websites, photos and drawings.
 I didn’t write in order.
 I skipped pages.
 If I didn’t feel like writing I would just draw a map of where I was or write down what I had for lunch.